 It is a good idea to visit Cal Student Central and ask to see a counselor about the possible effects of withdrawal from summer courses.
 You can also open a case on the Cal Student Central website to ask your question.

 Dropping All Summer Classes

 If you drop all courses before your first session begins, you are canceling your enrollment in summer and all aid will be reduced to zero.
-However, you will be assessed a $100.00 cancellation fee so be sure to have a plan in place to pay this fee out of pocket.
 Visit the Summer Sessions website to learn how to cancel your enrollment.
 Failing to show up for class is not considered an official cancellation.